-Sometimes diuretics are used as heart disease treatment.
-Diuretics, commonly known as "water pills," help your body get rid of unneeded water and salt through the urine.
-Getting rid of excess fluid makes it easier for your heart to pump and controls blood pressure.
-Examples of diuretics include:
+Sometimes, diuretics -- also called water pills -- are used to treat heart disease.
+They help your body get rid of unneeded water and salt through urine.
+That makes it easier for your heart to pump and to control blood pressure.

-How Should I Take Diuretics?
+How Should I Take Them?